 Paraquat dichloride, commonly referred to as “paraquat,” is one of the most widely used herbicides in the United States.
 Paraquat is also often referred to as Gramoxone (a popular end-use product).
 It is an important tool for the control of weeds in many agricultural and non-agricultural settings.
 It is also used for desiccation of crops, like cotton, prior to harvest.

 There are no homeowner uses and no products registered for application in residential areas.

-All paraquat products registered for use in the United States are Restricted Use Pesticides (RUPs), which can only be used by certified applicators.
+All paraquat products registered for use in the United States are Restricted Use Pesticides (RUPs) that may only be used by trained certified applicators.

-If you or your child come in to contact with paraquat, seek medical assistance immediately.
-Ingestion of paraquat can be fatal, and dermal/eye contact can have serious lasting effects.
+If you, your child or anyone else comes in contact with paraquat, seek medical assistance immediately.
+Ingestion of paraquat can be fatal, and dermal or eye contact can have serious lasting effects.

-To prevent severe injury and/or death from paraquat ingestion, all paraquat product must:
+To prevent severe injury and/or death from paraquat ingestion, all paraquat products must:

 - Never be transferred to a food, drink or any other container.
-New packaging requirements will prevent this from occurring.
+New packaging requirements will help to prevent this from occurring.

 - Always be kept secured to prevent access by children and/or other unauthorized persons.

 - Never be stored in or around residential dwellings.